 All of us here are very aware of what we eat.
 We eat fresh fruits and vegetable whenever we can, stay away from GMO products and avoid eating too many processed foods.

 We like fish, too.
 Our local fishmongers get questioned regularly.
 Are these fresh?
 Wild or farmed?
 If they’re farmed, where do they come from?
 If they’re from China, we usually decline (think pollution).
-We heard about details surrounding “organic aquaculture” recently on NPR.
+We heard about details surrounding “organic aquaculture” the other day on NPR.
 That’s a debate that will go on for years.

 Considering the benefits of fish oil and its contribution to patients’ wellness, we are confident we made the right choice in offering products from Nordic Naturals, a company with years of experience in research and quality production of fish oil.
 They make sure their raw materials are as pure as can be, from sustainable sources.